Model-based mixture density estimation for bounded data

 a logical value specifying if parallel computing should be used (

-type functionality is available, while on Unix/Linux/Mac OSX both"snow"
+"snow"type functionality is available, while on Unix/Linux/Mac OSX both"snow"and"multicore"(default) functionalities are available.

 In all the cases described above, at the end of the search the cluster is automatically stopped by shutting down the workers.